By Money Morning Reports

 "If Congress fails to act, Taxmageddon assures that we will all be paying higher taxes next year," says Miller.

-Along with higher income taxes across the board, specific increases will hit retirees, investors and wage earners even harder.
+Along with , specific increases will hit retirees, investors and wage earners even harder.

 Americans in any of those categories could end up paying exorbitant penalties – for exactly the actions needed to support the shaky U.S. economic recovery.